 Traders had been doing business in India long before the East India Company emerged on the subcontinent in the early 1600s.
-Today, multinationals flock to the country to augment their business processes and IT services, and to search for growth in its burgeoning market.
+Today, multinational corporations flock to the country to augment their business processes and IT services and to search for growth in the country's burgeoning market.

-The work week is traditionally from Monday to Saturday, 10am to 7pm, but most Indians don't leave the office until their supervisor does.
-A five-day work week is becoming more common and hours are often adjusted to accommodate international business partners.
+The workweek is traditionally from Monday to Friday, 9am to 6pm, but most Indians don't leave the office until their supervisor does.
+Working hours vary across industries and companies.

 English is the main language of business in India.

-Gifts are appropriate but shouldn't be too expensive.
+Gifts are appropriate but need not be too expensive.
 Give and accept gifts with the right hand or both hands and don't open them in front of the giver.
-Invitations to a business partner’s home for dinner are common.
+Invitations to a business associate’s home for dinner are common.

-Greet business associates by shaking hands.
-However, never touch someone, pass money or exchange gifts with the left hand – it's considered unclean.
+Greet business associates by shaking hands, usually with a light grip.
+Never use the left hand – it's considered unclean.
 Men should wait for female associates to initiate a greeting, as Indian men generally don't shake hands with women out of respect.
 If a female colleague doesn't initiate a greeting, a nod of the head will suffice.
 In many parts of India and during formal occasions, the Hindu greeting of 'Namaste' can be used, with palms pressed together, fingers pointed upwards and a slight bow of the head.